I drove from Wallaga Lake to Bermagui along the Sapphire Coast on my way to Mimosa Rocks National Park NSW Australia.

-I made a stop at the Visitor Information Centre to find out about visitng Mimosa Rocks.
-Parking was at a 45 degree angle with the rear to the kerb only for vehicles under 6 meters.
+I made a stop at the Visitor Information Centre to find out about visiting Mimosa Rocks.
+Parking was at a 45-degree angle with the rear to the curb only for vehicles under 6 meters.
 This was the second town that I had noticed parking like this.

 One Lane Bridges

-Along the way on the Tathra - Bermagui Road, there were many one lane bridges.
-Which means that only vechicles driving in the same direction can cross them at the same time..
-So, you can find yourself waiting for the other vehicles to pass over the bridges, before you had a turn.
+Along the way on the Tathra - Bermagui Road, there were many one-lane bridges.
+This means that only vehicles driving in the same direction can cross them at the same time.
+So, you can find yourself waiting for the other vehicles to pass over the bridges before you had a turn.

 Cuttagee Bridge, Lake, Creek, & Beach

 One, in particular, is the Cuttagee Bridge over the Cuttagee Creek which is pictured below.
 It is situated about seven and a half kilometers from Bermagui.
 The bridge has a load limit of 22.5 tons gross.
 In addition, heavy vehicles can only drive at ten kilometers per hour over it.
 On one side there is the expansive Cuttagee Lake that narrows into the Cuttagee Creek.
 And, on the other side is Cuttagee Beach looking far out to the South Pacific Ocean.

 On the way back, I made a stop at the wharf with the boats.
 And, sat there to watch what was happening on the quiet sunny day.

 The Tree with Red Flowers

 Then, I noticed the tree with barren branches except some red flowers.
 I'd seen them a lot driving around New South Wales.
 This time, there was an opportunity to make a stop and take some photos.